mschauer/Bridge.jl/README.md

 - [x] Brownian motion in one and more dimensions
 - [x] Ornstein-Uhlenbeck processes
 - [ ] Geometric Brownian motion
-- [ ] Fractional Brownian motion
+- [x] Bessel processes
+- [x] Gamma processes
 - [x] Basic stochastic calculus functionality (Ito integral, quadratic variation)
+- [x] Euler-Scheme and implicit methods (Rungekutta)

-The layout/api was originally written to be compatible with SimonDanisch's package [FixedSizeArrays.jl](https://github.com/SimonDanisch/FixedSizeArrays.jl).
-It was refactored to be compatible with [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl).
+The layout/api was originally written to be compatible with Simon Danisch's package [FixedSizeArrays.jl](https://github.com/SimonDanisch/FixedSizeArrays.jl).
+It was refactored to be compatible with [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) by Dan Getz.

 The example programs in the example/ directory have additional dependencies: ConjugatePriors and a plotting library.